 - Always cross at pedestrian crossings or corners, wait for the lights, and look in every direction to check there are no cars coming.
 To help your child understand about when and where it’s safe to cross, explain what you’re doing.

 - Stop at driveways and check there are no cars reversing or entering.

-As you walk together, you can ask your child simple questions to get her thinking about pedestrian and road safety:
+As you walk together or when you’re near roads, you can ask your child simple questions to get them thinking about pedestrian and road safety:

 - Where is the safest place to cross this road?